Eurovision Dance Contest

 The Eurovision Dance Contest was an international ballroom dancing competition organised by the European Broadcasting Union (EBU) and the International DanceSport Federation (IDSF).
 The IDSF credits the existence of the contest to Richard Bunn of RBI network, Geneva, former EBU controller of sport, who convinced the EBU to create the programme.

 Format

 The competition consisted of pairs of dancers from each participating country, each pair performing one dance, a freestyle dance in which the cultures of the individual countries could be showcased to the rest of Europe.
 In addition to being evaluated by a panel of dance experts, the routines were judged by European audiences who cast their vote for their favourite couple via telephone or text messaging to determine winner of the competition.
-The BBC was "host broadcaster" for the first two contests in 2007 and 2008, the only contests to date.
+The BBC was "host broadcaster" for the only two contests to date, in 2007 and 2008.

 Contest history

 2007

 Eurovision Dance Contest 2007 was hosted in London, United Kingdom.
 In EDC 2007 each couple has performed two 1 minute 30 seconds dances: the first dance was a ballroom or Latin dance while the second was a freestyle dance.
 Professional dance couples were allowed to enter the competition.
 Finland won the competition.